Gwynneville

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-According to AreaSearch's aggregation of ATO data released for financial year 2023, Gwynneville had a median taxpayer income of $39,329 and an average income of $53,079.
-These figures are lower than the national averages of $52,390 and $65,215 respectively for Rest of NSW.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated median income as of September 2025 is approximately $42,814, with average income around $57,782.
-The 2021 Census reports Gwynneville's household income at the 28th percentile ($1,394 weekly) and personal income at the 12th percentile.
-Income analysis shows 26.7% of residents (909 individuals) fall within the $1,500 - $2,999 income range, similar to the regional average of 29.9%.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Gwynneville had a median income among taxpayers of $39,329.
+The average income stood at $53,079 during this period.
+This is lower than the national average and compares to levels of $52,390 and $65,215 across Regional NSW respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for median income would be approximately $42,814 as of September 2025.
+Average income is estimated to be around $57,782 by this date.
+From the 2021 Census, household income ranks at the 28th percentile ($1,394 weekly), while personal income sits at the 12th percentile.
+Income analysis reveals that 26.7% of the population (911 individuals) fall within the $1,500 - 2,999 income range, mirroring the region where 29.9% occupy this bracket.
 Housing affordability pressures are severe, with only 79.5% of income remaining after housing costs, ranking at the 22nd percentile.
-Gwynneville's SEIFA income ranking places it in the 5th decile.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income